Welcome to Sarah Percival’s home page

 About me

-I am a TEAM-UP postdoc at Michigan State University in the department of Biochemistry and Molecular Biology.
-My research involves using topological data analysis to study protein folding as part of a collaboration with PIs Dan Chitwood, Alex Dickson, Liz Munch.
+I am a fixed-term Assistant Professor at Michigan State University in the department of Computational Mathematics, Science, and Engineering.
+My research involves using computational topology to explore biological questions as part of a collaboration with PIs Arjun Krishnan and Liz Munch.

 Research Interests